 Where can I buy xyz in Brussels?

 Viewfinders has many members who have lived in or near Brussels for a while, and they know of several good photographic supply shops,and most have a favourite.
 The club doesn't endorse specific shops or services as such, but we do rely on the experience of our members as "word of mouth".
-Just ask an "old hand" at a meeting, or send the question to the "vfenquiries" e-mail address.
+Just ask an "old hand" at a meeting, or send the question using the Contatc-Us form.
 Information about some printing, framing and other services can be found on the "Resources" page, as this is very often asked for.

 What size should images be for projection at club meetings?